Jeffrey S. Klein, MD

 Liaison for Publications and Communications, Burlington, VT

 Jeffrey S. Klein, MD, is the Radiological Society of North America (RSNA) Board Liaison for Publications and Communications.

 Dr. Klein is the A. Bradley Soule and John P. Tampas Green and Gold Professor of Radiology at the University of Vermont College of Medicine.
-A renowned expert in lung cancer staging and detection, Dr. Klein has served as editor of RadioGraphics since 2011.
+A renowned expert in lung cancer staging and detection, Dr. Klein served as editor of RadioGraphics 2012-2021.

 Editor-in-chief of the Journal of Thoracic Imaging from 2000 to 2005, Dr. Klein is a longtime manuscript reviewer for Radiology and RadioGraphics, as well as the American Journal of Roentgenology, Journal of Thoracic Oncology, Cardiovascular and Interventional Radiology and Cancer.
 He received a Radiology Editor’s Recognition Award for reviewing with special distinction in 2010.

 Dr. Klein held several leadership positions with the Society of Thoracic Radiology (STR), including as president from 2005 to 2006.
 He served on the American College of Radiology committee on CT accreditation from 1998 to 2008, and as an examiner for the American Board of Radiology.

 He was part of an expert panel convened by the U.S. Department of Justice regarding the Radiation Exposure Compensation Act of 1990, a group that developed a protocol for high-resolution CT examinations of Navajo uranium miners.

 Esteemed for his dedication to radiology education, Dr. Klein has received teaching awards from the UCSF Medical Center, the University of Vermont College of Medicine and SUNY Downstate.